awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_cfn-guard.md

    1. For **Guard runtime version**, choose the runtime system for your AWS Config Custom Policy rule\.

    1. For **Rule Content**, you can populate it with the Guard Custom policy for your rule\.
 For more information about the structure and features for Guard Custom policies, see the [AWS CloudFormation Guard 2\.0's Modes of Operation](https://github.com/aws-cloudformation/cloudformation-guard/tree/main/guard) in the Guard GitHub Repository\.
+**Note**
+The AWS Config resource schema to evaluate configuration items is *different* than the CFN schema to evaluate AWS CloudFormation templates\.
+If you use the CFN schema for AWS Config Custom Policy rules, your evaluation results will return `NOT_APPLICABLE`\.
+Use the AWS Config resource schema when creating AWS Config Custom Policy rules and write policies based on the configuration item structure\.
+For a list AWS Config resource schemas, see [resource\-types](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types) in the AWS Config Resource Schema GitHub Repository\.

       The following example shows the policy definition for an AWS Config Custom Policy rule version of the AWS Config Managed rule [dynamodb\-pitr\-enabled](dynamodb-pitr-enabled.md)